Table of Contents

 Upon the passing of a dissociative fugue state, a person may experience the following.

-In many cases, the concerned person may also walk away from their current life to start a new life which is absolutely different from their previous lifestyle.
+In many cases, the individual may abruptly abandon their current life and begin a completely new one, often drastically different from their previous lifestyle.

 Read More About Embarrassment Here